-PEM self-signed SSL certificate renewal
+PEM certificate renewal

-The PEM agent installed with the PEM server monitors the expiration date of the ca\certificate.crt file.
+SSL certificates have an expiry date.
+If you're using certificates and keys generated by PEM, PEM replaces them before they expire.
+The PEM agent installed with the PEM server monitors the expiration date of the ca_certificate.crt file.
 When the certificate is about to expire, PEM:

-- Makes a backup of the existing certificate files - Creates new certificate files and appends the new CA certificate file to the root.crt file on the PEM server - Creates a job to renew the certificate file of any active agents - Restarts the PEM server
+- Makes a backup of the existing certificate files. - Creates new certificate files and appends the new CA certificate file to the root.crt file on the PEM server. - Creates a job to renew the certificate file for any active agents. - Restarts the PEM server.